Olive fruit fly: Biological and integrated pest management control

 Biological pest management control, carried out so far with experiments on the Opius concolor, for now, offers only partial results and in any case is particularly costly.
-Biological pest management controls have recently been carried out on Bacillus thuringiensis, but in this case, the biological measures showed a limited effectiveness, mainly because of difficulty reaching deep inside the larva.
+Biological pest management controls have recently been carried out on Bacillus thuringiensis, but in this case, the biological measures showed a limited effectiveness, mainly because of difficulty reaching the larvae deep inside the fruits.

 Integrated pest management is a more effective option, as it uses the measures of nature by weathering (high summer temperatures) and natural enemies.
 Where appropriate, integrated pest management can be assisted with the release of parasitoids in late summer.
 The main criteria to be taken for the integrated pest management are: